Four violent robberies in one night in SF Mission

 The victim was transported to the hospital with non-life-threatening injuries.
 No arrests have been made.

 At 3 a.m.
-Friday, police say, two women of unknown ages pepper sprayed at a 26-year-old man and stole his wallet on 20th and Shotwell streets.
+Friday, police say, two women of unknown ages pepper-sprayed a 26-year-old man and stole his wallet on 20th and Shotwell streets.
 They got into a car and drove off in an unknown direction.

 The victim was transported to the hospital in non-life-threatening condition.
 No arrests have been made.